gitlabhq/gitlabhq/doc/development/doc_styleguide.md

 Spaces or slashes (`/`) may sometimes result to errors, thus it is recommended to escape them when possible.
 In the example below we create a new issue which contains spaces in its title.
-Watch how spaces are escaped using the `%20` ASCII code.
+Observe how spaces are escaped using the `%20` ASCII code.

 ```bash